chengkuangan/pgwdemo/README.md

 * Added Promethues and Grafana monitoring.
 * Simplified installation steps.
 * Enable Red Hat ServiceMesh, an Istio based solution.
-* Changed to use the Grafana included with Red Hat Service Mesh installation.
-With this move, RH AMQ Streams default Grafana dashboards are not being used due to some Kafka metrics are not exposed by default with the Service Mesh Prometheus.
-This will take some time to fix it and decided to not using the default AMQ Streams Grafana dashboards at the moment.
-You can still demo the dashbaords provided by Red Hat Service Mesh and the custom dashboard that I  had created earlier.
+* Changed to use the Prometheus and Grafana included with Red Hat Service Mesh (SM) installation.
+Created and consolidated the Kafka Grafana dashboards into one single dashboard for demo purpose.
+Some dashboard charts/components are removed because some metrics are not available from Kafka due to the operator installed SM Prometheus configurations cannot be changed out of the box.

 ### Product Vesions
 These are product version when this demo is developed.
 However it should work on other versions provided the products required are supported / can be technically deployed on the OpenShift version.